 In order to understand the changes in hydrocarbon content on the water, in the water column and within sediments it is necessary to understand the sediment and water quality in the predicted impact areas (and reference areas) prior to the spill event.
+However as the nature of the Woollybutt crude is that there are few persistence components it is likely that no significant volumes of hydrocarbons will remain within the water column once this SMP is triggered and it unlikely to reach the sediments.
+Baseline data will be largely comprise of pre-impact/post-spill monitoring or identification of suitable reference sites.

-However, as the nature of the hydrocarbon is that there are few persistence components it is likely that no significant volumes of hydrocarbons will remain within the water column once this SMP is triggered and it unlikely to reach the sediments.
-Baseline data will be largely comprised of pre-impact/post-spill monitoring or identification of suitable reference sites.
-Further information relating to baseline information is found in Section 1.5 and within Petrel annual monitoring reports.
+Refer to Section 5.6.